Niloy333/Wearanize_plus/README.md

 ## Overview

-This repository contains scripts to preprocess the raw data and perform preliminary analysis.
+This repository contains scripts to preprocess the raw data and perform preliminary analysis on the Wearanize+ dataset v1.0.
 For more details on the project, see [Wearanize+ Dataset v1.0 Publication](https://doi.org/10.31219/osf.io/dth8y_v1)

 ## Accessing the Dataset